 - Hosted exams offered in various location throughout the US and Canada.

 - Visit the paper and pencil exam schedule for dates and locations.

 - A complete application must be received by the deadline date as stated on the examination schedule.
 Applications received after the deadline will be considered for an alternate examination date designated by the applicant.

 - Score reports mailed to you in 4-6 weeks after exam.

 - Allow 2-4 weeks for application processing.
-Once application is approved, schedule exam at a PSI testing center.
+Once application is approved, schedule exam at a Prometric testing center.
 Exam sessions are available at least 6 weeks in advance.
-You will have the best opportunity to schedule your preferred date if you contact PSI 4-6 weeks prior to your preferred date.
+You will have the best opportunity to schedule your preferred date if you contact Prometric 4-6 weeks prior to your preferred date.

 - Score reports received immediately upon completion of exam.